Athletic Grounds, Rochdale: Rugby league

 Rochdale Hornets moved to the Athletic Grounds in 1894, their first game took place in September 1894 against Crompton.
 Between 1896 and 1900, Rochdale Association Football Club played at the Athletics Grounds.
 Hornets became tenants of the ground in 1900, incidents from the game played on 22 March 1901 resulted in the ground being suspended by the Northern Union.

+In 1905, following a disastrous investment into Rochdale Town A.F.C., the Athletic Grounds company went into liquidation, and the premises were bought by a William Watson "and another gentleman" for £100.

 In the 1911–12 season, the railway stand was covered and a new covered side on the enclosure side was built.
 Rochdale Hornets purchased the ground in 1913.

 The highest attendance at the Athletic Grounds was the 1924 Challenge Cup final between Oldham and Wigan when 41,831 saw Wigan win 21–4.

 A fire destroyed the main stand, dressing rooms and offices on 18 September 1935.
 A new stand built over the ashes of the old was opened on Saturday 7 March 1936 for the match against Liverpool Stanley.

 On 1 April 1939, seventeen spectators were taken to the hospital and two were killed, following the collapse of part of the centre railway stand roof during the Salford versus Wigan Challenge Cup semi-final.
+The Athletic Grounds holds the distinction of being the scene of the world record for the longest goal kick in rugby league when Swinton, Cumberland and Great Britain second rower Martin Hodgson landed a penalty goal from 77¾ yards in a Hornets v Swinton match played in gale force conditions on 13 April 1940.

 In January 1947, a Supporters' Club bar opened under the main stand.
 This was followed by a Supporters' Club tea bar on 24 September 1949.
 A food licence was granted on appeal.
 This was the first tea bar since before the Second World War.
 Later, a small tea bar was set up on the railway side of the ground, but was destroyed by vandalism.

 Hornets borrowed £3,000 from the Rugby Football League in 1954 to build a new covered outer boundary wall and new turnstiles for the main entrance and Waithlands.
 The highest attendance for a league match was set on Saturday 16 October 1954, Hornets lost 4–18 to local rivals Oldham in front of 19,654 spectators.

 A new popular side stand was built by the Supporters' Club in 1958–59 which increased the covered areas to a capacity of 5,000 spectators and the old railway stand, which had been damaged by vandals, was rebuilt in 1970 with the Supporters' Club contributing £1,400 towards the repairs.

-Martin Hodgson

-The Athletic Grounds holds the distinction of being the scene of the world record for the longest goal kick in rugby league when Swinton, Cumberland and Great Britain second rower Martin Hodgson landed a penalty goal from 77¾ yards in a Hornets v Swinton match played in gale force conditions on 13 April 1940.